 And you know that, if you want to save your marriage, the road ahead is going to be long and full of potholes.

 Will your spouse ever be able to forgive you?
 Will you ever be able to forgive you?
 What has to happen for you to find forgiveness after infidelity?

 The frightening prospect is that, no matter what you do in the name of remorse, you can’t guarantee forgiveness from the spouse you betrayed.

 Your efforts will have to be genuine and not conditional on a desired outcome.

 Best case scenario?
 Your marriage survives.
 Your spouse forgives you, albeit after a long, painful healing process and a ton of humility on your part.

 Worst case scenario?
 You do everything in your power to prove your remorse and commitment to fidelity going forward, but your marriage still doesn’t survive.
 Your spouse simply isn’t capable of forgiving this transgression.

-And yet, forgiveness after infidelity isn’t a choice that belongs only to the betrayed spouse.
+And yet, forgiveness after an affair isn’t a choice that belongs only to the betrayed spouse.
 It’s also a process — and a gift — that belongs to the one who strayed.

-If you’re seeking forgiveness after an affair — from your spouse and from yourself — here’s what you’ll have to do:
+If you’re seeking forgiveness after infidelity — from your spouse and from yourself — here’s what you’ll have to do: